andriesfc/h2database-tool/app/src/main/resources/h2databasetool/cmd/ServeDatabasesCommand.help.md

 1. The tool may arbitrary attempt to use another free/available port in case of it being in use.
 Note the port at startup for clients.
-2. The **serveDb** command only prints the TCP server password if user does not supply a value.
+2. The **serveDb** command only prints the TCP server password if a user does not supply a value.